 Set the coated fish aside and wash your hands.
 From here on out you can use kitchen tongs or a spatula to handle the fish.

-At this point, add the coconut oil to the pan over medium heat and allow it to get hot.
+At this point, add the coconut oil to a cast iron skillet or frying pan over medium heat and allow it to get hot.
 If you don’t have coconut oil, you can use olive oil.

 The coconut oil does add a nice flavor and has a higher smoke point than olive oil, meaning its much less likely to burn.